libcxx/Snowlake/docs/source/tutorial.rst

 Equality premises are logical rules that establish the expected equality relations between inferred types.
-They are binary expressions that evaluate on two deduced types, along with an equality operator that represents the equality relation.
+They are binary expressions that evaluate on two deduced types, along with an equality operator that denotes the equality relation.
 There are four types of equality relations:

 +-------------------+----------+------------------------------------+